alex-miller-0/Ethereum_Standard_Dividends/README.md

-# EthereumStandardDividends
+### EthereumStandardDividends
-Drafting a set of crowdsale smart contracts that release quarterly dividends

-This is just a side project to learn a bit of Solidity programming.
-This is a set of contracts that can create tokens based on ether deposits and then, after the crowdsale period, allow token holders to withdraw dividends on a quarterly basis.
+This is a personal side project to learn a bit of Solidity programming.
+The project contains a set of contracts that can create tokens based on ether deposits and then, after the crowdsale period, allow token holders to withdraw dividends on a quarterly basis.
 (Essentially I am forking pieces of the DAO and Digix contracts).
 It is pretty bare bones.

 # Background